-The OnTrack Reading Middle School Phonics Course is a free mini-curriculum that any content-area teacher in middle school, or even high school, can use to improve your weaker readers’ ability to read multisyllable words.
-It's designed to be ten 15-minute blocks to be spread over ten class sessions and is based on the multisyllable method of the OnTrack Reading Phonics Program.
+The OnTrack Reading Middle School Phonics Course is a mini-curriculum that any content-area teacher in middle school, or even high school, can use to improve your weaker readers’ ability to read multisyllable words.
+It's designed to be ten 15-minute blocks to be spread over ten class sessions and is based on the Multisyllable Method of the OnTrack Reading Phonics Program.

-Following the completion of the ten lessons, the information taught can easily, and productively, be reinforced by the simple process of the teacher writing some of the more complicated content-area vocabulary words on the board while chunking them and coding them according to the method.
+Following the completion of the ten lessons, the information taught can be productively reinforced by discussing the code structure in some of the more complicated content-area vocabulary words.

 Getting Up to Speed

-You will learn all you need to know about chunking the multisyllable words appropriately by just going through the ten lessons in the mini-curriculum.
-However, to properly code the phonics structure in accordance with the techniques used here at OnTrack Reading, and to gain a fuller understanding of this unique method for decoding multisyllable words, you should read The OnTrack Reading Multisyllable Method section of this site, which lays out the entire method upon which the OnTrack Reading Middle School Phonics Course is based.
+You will learn all you need to know about breaking multisyllable words down into chunks while you're teaching the ten lessons in the mini-curriculum.
+To gain a fuller understanding of our unique method for decoding multisyllable words, you could read the Multisyllable Method Overview article, which describes the foundation upon which the OnTrack Reading Middle School Phonics Course is based.
 However, if you do purchase the PDF of the mini-curriculum, you will find a similar, but more comprehensive, discussion there.

 The PDF has several appendices you can use to get a good grasp on the phonics code.
 One of them is the Notation for the 43 Sounds that you can also check out here.
 It has the notation we use when discussing the phonics code and you should use it with your students.